-System Attributes Definition SystemRecipients (user-defined) This attribute is used for VCS email notification.
-VCS sends email notification to persons designated in this attribute when events related to the system occur and when the event's severity level is equal to or greater than the level specified in the attribute.
+System Attributes Definition SystemOwner (user-defined) Use this attribute for VCS email notification and logging.
+VCS sends email notification to the person designated in this attribute when an event occurs related to the system.
+Note that while VCS logs most events, not all events trigger notifications.
+Make sure to set the severity level at which you want notifications to SystemOwner or to at least one recipient defined in the SmtpRecipients attribute of the NotifierMngr agent.
+Type and dimension: string-scalar Default: "" Example: "unknown" SystemRecipients This attribute is used for VCS email notification.
+VCS sends (user-defined) email notification to persons designated in this attribute when events related to the system occur and when the event's severity level is equal to or greater than the level specified in the attribute.
 Make sure to set the severity level at which you want notifications to be sent to SystemRecipients or to at least one recipient defined in the SmtpRecipients attribute of the NotifierMngr agent.
 Type and dimension: string-association email id: The e-mail address of the person registered as a recipient for notification. severity: The minimum level of severity at which notifications must be sent.
-TFrozen Indicates whether a service group can be brought online on a node.
-Service group cannot be brought online if the value (user-defined) of this attribute is 1.
-Type and dimension: boolean-scalarDefault: 0 TRSE (system use only) Indicates in seconds the time to Regular State Exit.
-Time is calculated as the duration between the events of VCS losing port h membership and of VCS losing port a membership of GAB.
-Type and dimension: integer-scalarDefault: Not applicable UpDownState This attribute has four values: (system use only) Down (0): System is powered off, or GAB and LLT are not running on the system.
+TFrozen (user-defined) Indicates whether a service group can be brought online on a node.
+Service group cannot be brought online if the value of this attribute is 1.
+Type and dimension: boolean-scalarDefault: 0 TRSE Indicates in seconds the time to Regular State Exit.
+Time is (system use only) calculated as the duration between the events of VCS losing port h membership and of VCS losing port a membership of GAB.
+Type and dimension: integer-scalarDefault: Not applicable 2 Delatit.
+Not applicable

+System Attributes Definition UpDownState This attribute has four values: (system use only) Down (0): System is powered off, or GAB and LLT are not running on the system.
 Up but not in cluster membership (1): GAB and LLT are running but the VCS engine is not.
 Up and in jeopardy (2): The system is up and part of cluster membership, but only one network link (LLT) remains.
 Up (3): The system is up and part of cluster membership, and has at least two links to the cluster.
+Type and dimension: integer-scalarDefault: Not applicable UserInt (user-defined) Stores integer values you want to use.
+VCS does not interpret the value of this attribute.
+Type and dimension: integer-scalarDefault: 0 VCSFeatures (system use only) Indicates which VCS features are enabled.
+Possible values are: (Gyotom doo omy) 0-No features enabled (VCS Simulator) 1-L3+ is enabled 2-Global Cluster Option is enabled Even though VCSFeatures attribute is an integer attribute, when you query the value with the hasys -value command or the hasys -display command, it displays as the string L10N for value 1 and DR for value 2.
 Type and dimension: integer-scalarDefault: Not applicable

-System Attributes Definition UserInt (user-defined) Stores integer values you want to use.
-VCS does not interpret the value of this attribute.
-Type and dimension: integer-scalar Default: 0 VCSFeatures (system use only) Indicates which VCS features are enabled.
-Possible values are: 0-No features enabled (VCS Simulator) 1-L3+ is enabled 2-Global Cluster Option is enabled Even though VCSFeatures attribute is an integer attribute, when you query the value with the hasys -value command or the hasys -display command, it displays as the string L10N for value 1 and DR for value 2.
-Type and dimension: integer-scalar Default: Not applicable